marcomusy/vedo/README.md

 <br />

-Load 3 actors assigning color, use their paths as legend no need to use variables, as actors are stored in vp.actors
+Load 3 actors assigning color, use their paths as legend no need to use variables, as actors are stored in vp.actors:
 ```python
 vp.loadActor('250.vtk', c=(1,0.4,0))
 vp.loadActor('270.vtk', c=(1,0.6,0))